 Before you buy a new car, you’ll probably want to test-drive it.
 When considering Zoho for beginners, you’ll definitely want to make sure everyone test-drives their apps, too.
-In this case, I want you to think of Zoho Cliq as a precursor to more involved Zoho apps like Zoho CRM, Zoho Books, Desk, Projects, and others.
+In this case, I want you to think of Zoho Cliq as a precursor to more involved Zoho apps like Zoho CRM, Zoho Zoho Books, Zoho Inventory, Zoho Desk, Projects, and others.
 Cliq, as you may already know, is Zoho’s answer to Slack, a popular intra-office chat software.

 Cliq is nice because it does basically the same thing as Slack, but it comes pre-integrated into Zoho CRM, Zoho Desk, and Zoho People – the idea being that your staff who use primarily one app the whole day don’t have to log into another app just to chat with other folks in the office.

 The other nice thing about Cliq is it’s really darn easy to use, at least for most people.
 You could add a safeguard against low adoption to your Zoho rollout by choosing to deploy Cliq for your whole team first, then letting the questions roll in.
 And, if there aren’t any stragglers, you can safely assume you can roll out more difficult and important apps like CRM with only the usual training-related questions.
 (And, fortunately for you, we provide Zoho training, so that’s even less on your plate.)

 Zoho Desk: like a Miniature CRM